dapr/dapr-shared/docs/tutorial/README.md

 kind create cluster
 ```

-Make sure to install the Dapr Control Plane into the cluster with:
+Next install a version of the Dapr control plane into the cluster:

 ```
 helm repo add dapr https://dapr.github.io/helm-charts/